pkgcore/pychroot/README.rst

     python setup.py test

-A tox config is also provided so it's possible to run tests for all supported versions of python by just calling *tox* in the git repo's root directory.
+A tox config is also provided so it's possible to run tests for all supported versions of python by just calling *tox* in the project's root directory.
 Also, note that mock_ is required for tests if you're using anything less than python 3.3.

 Installing
 ==========